Frequently Asked Questions

 Despite this, the program provides invaluable experience.
 Students who work in prosecutorial offices after graduation often are able to have their externship time considered when calculating a starting salary.

-In most cases, students won’t receive permission to participate in a clinical program and an externship during the same semester because students who have done so have had a difficult time meeting the time commitments of each program.
+In most cases, students won't receive permission to participate in a clinical program and an externship during the same semester because students who try to do both often have a difficult time meeting the time commitments of each program.

-No more than 12 credit hours of combined clinical coursework and externships can be applied toward graduation.
-Students may only take six credit hours of externships (equivalent to two semesters).
+Students may only take seven credit hours of externships (equivalent to two semesters).

 In the absence of extraordinary circumstances, students who accept a two-semester placement, but complete only one semester of the assignment will receive no credit for either semester.